 Gaining support at work

-To gain support in your workplace, it’s best to notify your employer of your intention to continue breastfeeding as early as possible, preferably while you are pregnant.
-The Australian Breastfeeding Association has excellent information to share with your employer about why it’s beneficial for businesses to support their breastfeeding staff, including increasing retention rates, lowering absenteeism, reducing recruitment costs, and retaining valuable corporate knowledge.
+To gain support in your workplace, it’s best to notify your employer of your intention to continue breastfeeding as early as possible, preferably while you’re pregnant.
+The CDC and Australian Breastfeeding Association both have excellent information to share with your employer about why it’s beneficial for businesses to support their breastfeeding staff, including increasing retention rates, lowering absenteeism, reducing recruitment costs, and retaining valuable corporate knowledge.

 While many workplaces could potentially be happy to support breastfeeding staff, they may not be aware of how to help.
-Try and make your requests clear and simple: you will need a private comfortable space to breastfeed or express milk, access to a fridge (although you can keep freshly expressed milk in an icebox or cooler bag), time to express, and support from co-workers (inappropriate comments should be reported to your human resources team, as this is discrimination).
+Try and make your requests clear and simple: you’ll need a private comfortable space to breastfeed or express milk, access to a fridge (although you can keep freshly expressed milk in an icebox or cooler bag), time to express, and support from coworkers (inappropriate comments should be reported to your human resources team, as this is discrimination).

 Choosing a caregiver

 To make breastfeeding and working possible from a practical perspective, it’s important to choose a caregiver who is breastfeeding-friendly: your caregiver will need to be motivated to implicitly follow your instructions to store and thaw (if necessary) and feed your milk to your baby.